neilgevaux/northern-lights-app/README.md

 # northern-lights-app
-App to figure out the change of seeing the Northern Lights on a given day
+App to figure out the chance of seeing the Northern Lights on a given day